softwarevamp/Crontab/README.md

 You can run the unit tests with the following command.
 You need to be in the crontab directory and have phpunit installed on your computer:

     phpunit -v

--= WARNING =- Unit tests ll delete your actual crontab.
-Save it before testing the crontab component.